TjeerdA/core-cognition/content/English/basics/1-lifes-defining-properties.md

 toc: on
 SeoSection:
   title: 1 - Core cognition derived from life's defining properties
-  description: This 4 section series is based on a recent paper (Andringa &
+  description: This first of a 4 section series is based on a recent paper (Andringa &
     Denham, 2021) in which we outline the basics of core cognition starting from the demands to being and remaining alive and maximizing viability of self and habitat.
 In it we derive core cognition and its two main modes, coping